“I really want to sign-up for these courses online. But is this the right course?”

 Let’s finally start to do what we set out to do – decide whether or not to signup for a course.

 Early on in this article, you wrote down ‘why’ you want to learn.
 You decided to signup for an online course.
 I’m assuming you have found a few courses that seem to contend for your wallet and attention.
 What next?

 You have to weigh your options.
 Use both the Value Ladder and the Decision Matrix together to do that.

-There is no magic formula, but certainly there’s a method to madness.
+There is no magic formula, but certainly, there’s a method to the madness.
 And here’s mine – and it works.

 I’ve been following this for a while now and I’ve not just used it to buy courses but also create courses like this free podcasting course.

 Remember, we always pay a price for anything.
 If not money, it’s with your time.

 Go signup for an online course.
 They are fun.
 If you are looking to learn podcasting + marketing, do signup for mine here.
 If you have a way of picking courses, I’d love to hear from you.
 Leave a comment and let us know!

 DOUBLE BONANZA LIVE: Start Your Podcast & Grow Listeners?